t04glovern/selfie2anime-tutorial/.blog/README.md

 * [Google AI Platform Notebooks](https://cloud.google.com/ai-platform-notebooks/)
 * [Google Colab](https://colab.research.google.com)

-Let's walk through how you can use either of these two solutions for training and running inference.
+Let's walk through how you can use either of these solutions for training and (or) running inference.

+---

 ### Google Colab (Inference Only)

+---

 Google Colab is the easist to get started with however it's likely only going to be useful for inference.
 This is because it's designed for prototyping and the GPU/TPU that is attached to the instance might not always be around.
 This isn't preferable given we want to train for long periods of time.